kxs399/release-please-monorepo-example/README.md

-# Release Please Monorepo Example TEST
+# Release Please Monorepo Example TEST1

 Welcome to the **Release Please Monorepo Example** repository!
 This repository is designed to showcase the usage of **release-please** in a monorepo setup.